nadiamariduena/python-intro-2024-privat/z_PYgame/RE_game-CODE_12_Debut-game_create_collision copy 2.md

 ### 🫐  What is the `laser_sprites` Group?

-> #### Before we can start shooting lasers, we need to make sure they're all properly organized in a special group called `laser_sprites`.
+#### Before we can start shooting lasers, we need to make sure they're all properly organized in a special group called laser_sprites.

 >This will allow us to control the lasers more easily, like **checking if they hit something**, moving them around, or simply drawing them on the screen.

 <br>